s3ql/s3ql/rst/backends.rst

 S3QL is also able to store its data on the local file system.
-This can be used to backup data on external media, or to access external services that S3QL can not talk to directly (e.g., it is possible to store data over SSH by first mounting the remote system using `sshfs`_, then using the local backend to store the data in the sshfs mountpoint).
+This can be used to backup data on external media, or to access external services that S3QL can not talk to directly (e.g., it is possible to store data over SSH by first mounting the remote system using `sshfs`_ and then using the local backend to store the data in the sshfs mountpoint).

 The storage URL for local storage is ::